 Naroll is a game-development experiment I’m making as a starter project.
-If there were an object to the game, it would be to get to a goal by controlling a rolling ball, maneuvering around obstacles and avoiding hazards.
-The object of the game hasn't been implemented yet.
-The game is currently unstable and barely tested.
+You control a ball, and the object of the game is to push a series of balls into goals.
+You must maneuver around obstacles and avoid hazards in the process.
+Naroll is currently unstable and barely tested.
 The latest build is available for macOS, Linux, and Windows.
-It is best played with a game controller.
+It is designed to be played with a game controller.

 Siliko and Silikego are libraries for mathematical expression parsing and evaluation that I developed as a teaching aid.
 Siliko is written in C, and Silikego is written in C++.
 The source tree includes command-line and GUI frontends for Linux, Macintosh OS X, and Windows.
 The goal is to show a fully working programming project without being overly contrived like a “hello world” project.

 I live in Portland, Oregon, USA.
 My biggest passion is programming.
 I've also developed a reputation as an information sponge.
 I've worked, previously, as a programmer developing data-mining software, as a programmer developing a package-tracking system for a delivery company, and as a test engineer testing Fibre Channel over Ethernet technology at Intel.
 Most recently, I developed the web server backend for an eCommerce iPhone app.